bradgarropy/dailytexascountry.com/content/posts/quaranstreams-may/index.md

 image: "images/kevin-fowler.jpg"
 ---

+Another month in quarantine and another list of livestreams.
+While [April][april] was jam packed with concert series from radio stations, venues, and companies, May seems to be thinning out the crowd.
+Only the truly dedicated artists are keeping up there streams on a weekly cadence.

 | Date | Stream                      | Artist(s)                       | Type      |
 | :--- | :-------------------------- | :------------------------------ | :-------- |
 | 5/18 | [Facebook][stoney-larue-2]  | Stoney LaRue                    | Acoustic  |